-Last month at Basel, the German watchmaker has presented its new take on their bestselling Glashutte Original PanoMaticLunar automatic watch.
-Coming in a little bit larger case than the outgoing model, the timepiece is available both in expensive rose (with a reddish tint to it) gold and in a more affordable stainless steel and can be ordered on a wide choice of straps, including a steel bracelet that adds to the grad total almost a thousand more Euros.
+During the Baselworld 2012, the German watchmaker has presented its new take on their bestselling Glashutte Original PanoMaticLunar.
+Coming in a little bit larger case than the outgoing model, the self-winding timepiece is available both in an expensive rose (with a reddish tint to it) gold and in a more affordable stainless steel and can be ordered on a wide choice of straps, including a steel bracelet that adds to the grad total almost a thousand more Euros.
 Now, tell me about price targeting.

-As I have already noted, the new model comes in a slightly larger body that now measures really compact by today’s standards 40 millimeters in diameter.
-Also equipped with relatively short horns, the watch is design to perfectly fit an average wrist without looking too conspicuous.
+As I have already noted, the new model comes in a slightly larger body that now measures small by today’s standards 40 millimeters in diameter.
+Also equipped with relatively short horns, it is designed to perfectly fit an average wrist without looking too conspicuous.

 The watch is still powered by the same tried and proven Caliber 90-02 self-winding movement, so, I believe, the device is still around 12.5 millimeters in height, which makes it one of the thinnest dress watches that are powered by a “traditional” (i.e. not an “ultra-thin”) movement.

 Thanks to a noticeably thinner bezel, the timekeeper actually looks lighter than the predecessor.
-The dial has also became a tad larger, so all the standard elements of the timekeeper’s face have a trifle more space to breath, which, again, significantly contributes to the new PanoMaticLunar‘s elegant look and feel.
+The dial has also become a tad larger, so all the standard elements face having a trifle more space to breath, which, again, significantly contributes to the new PanoMaticLunar‘s elegant look and feel.

-Speaking of dial, there is the traditional off-centered time display with an oversized subsidiary seconds indicator that occupies around three quarters of the dial.
-The rest is equally divided between a meticulously crafted moonphase display and their signature Panorama Date big date calendar.
+Speaking of the dial, there is the traditional off-centered time display with an oversized subsidiary seconds indicator that occupies around three-quarters of the dial.
+The rest is equally divided between a meticulously crafted moon phase display and their signature Panorama Date big date calendar.